 The full pre-convention and convention proposed schedule can be found here: https://lnc2024.com/schedule/

-Registration and credentialling is slated to being on Thursday May 23, 2024, from 1:30pm-7:30pm.
-Both registration and credentialling will have set hours, so please keep note as these are published to inform your delegation.
+Registration and credentialing are slated to begin on Thursday May 23, 2024, from 1:30pm-7:30pm.
+Both registration and credentialing will have set hours, so please keep note as these are published to inform your delegation.